soliton4/nodeMirror/README.md

 now is the best time to state your wishes or get involved actively in the development.
 if you like you can help to shape the future of nodeMirror.

+there is a early [technology demo](https://github.com/soliton4/nodeMirror/wiki/try-out-the-nodeMirror-0.2-technology-demo) that shows what is possible with promiseland.

+if you know a good substitute for dojo let me know ...

 ![logo](https://raw.github.com/soliton4/nodeMirror/master/src/image/logo/logoReadme.png)